Exploring Kiyomizu-dera: Kyoto’s Iconic Temple in the Clouds

 It’s a miracle that the terrace doesn’t collapse from all that weight…

-Okunoin Hall is to the left of the Hondo Main hall and is the most densely packed balcony I have ever seen.
+If you want the best views of Kiyomizu-dera like the ones you see on the internet, then the Okunoin Hall is where you must be.
+Okunoin hall is stuated on the left side adjacent to the Hondo Main hall.
+It’s the most densely packed balcony I have ever seen.
 Seriously, you’ll have to fight your way through crowds of people if you want a spot at the terrace to take a photo.

 kiyomizu-dera temple kyoto